Wayrion/eat-api/README.md

 [![Actions Status](https://github.com/TUM-Dev/eat-api/workflows/CI%2FCD/badge.svg)](https://github.com/TUM-Dev/eat-api/actions)

-Simple static API for the canteens of the [Studentenwerk München](http://www.studentenwerk-muenchen.de) as well as some other canteens.
+Simple static API for the canteens of the [Studierendenwerk München Oberbayern](http://www.studierendenwerk-muenchen-oberbayern.de) as well as some other canteens.
 By now, the following canteens are supported:

 | Name                           | API-key                        | Address                                                                                                                     |
 | :----------------------------- | :----------------------------- |:----------------------------------------------------------------------------------------------------------------------------|